jfisteus/eyegrade/doc/user-manual/user-manual.rst

   instructor to locate the snapshot for a specific student.

-The results file
+The answers file
 ................

-The file ``eyegrade-results.csv`` produced by Eyegrade contains the scores in CSV format (with tabulator instead of comma as a separator), so that it can be easily imported from other programs such as spreadsheets.
+The file ``eyegrade-answers.csv`` produced by Eyegrade contains the scores in CSV format (with tabulator instead of comma as a separator), so that it can be easily imported from other programs such as spreadsheets.
 This is an example of such a file::